Von Hertzen Brothers: ‘As a kid, I was always explaining what I was doing by singing what I was doing!’

 They comprise brothers Mikko von Hertzen (vocals, guitars), Kie von Hertzen (guitars, vocals), Jonne von Hertzen (bass, keyboards, vocals), Sami Kuoppamäki (drums) and newest member Markus Pajakkala (keyboards, woodwind).

 From the anthemic opener ‘The Relapse’ to the reflective closer ‘Wait For Me’, In Murmuration ebbs and flows much like the starlings after which it is named.
-Their imaginative, multi-genre hard rock and beautiful, often delicate, harmonies remain but the band’s artistic pendulum has swung more towards an air of optimism and renewal, giving us an album full of big choruses and stadium rock anthems, think art-rock with 90’s vibes and catchy power-pop choruses.
+Their imaginative, multi-genre hard rock and beautiful, often delicate, harmonies remain but the band’s artistic pendulum has swung more towards an air of optimism and renewal, giving us an album full of stadium rock anthems, think art-rock with 90’s vibes and catchy power-pop choruses.
 The first half of the album explores the themes of mood and transformation, positivity and love, whereas the second half journeys through challenging relationships, in a call for change, separation, loss, longing and a final resolution.

 ‘The shapes and the overall tone of the musical content on this album could be a bit surprising to some of our newer followers but not to those who have been listening to us from the beginning’